(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Sit upright when eating and drinking and avoid reclining right after meals to help with digestion.

-• Ask your doctor for a referral to a therapist trained in managing swallowing difficulties.
-He or she may show you how to swallow more efficiently and avoid coughing or choking when eating and drinking.
-A registered dietitian may help you make the best food choices.
+• Ask for a referral to a therapist trained in how to manage swallowing difficulties.
+He or she may show the patient how to swallow more efficiently and avoid coughing or choking when eating and drinking.
+A registered dietitian may help the patient make the best food choices.

-• If you’re experiencing significant mouth pain, get your doctor’s OK to try a pain reliever or numbing gel prior to eating.
+• If the patient is experiencing significant mouth pain, get the doctor’s OK to try a pain reliever or numbing gel prior to eating.

-• If a dry mouth is causing pain when you swallow, do your best to stay hydrated and moisten the dry tissues.
+• If a dry mouth is causing pain when swallowing, work to stay hydrated and moisten the dry tissues.

 • Choose thicker liquids rather than thinner liquids—pureed fruit or fruit nectar instead of juice, milk- and/or yogurt-based shakes—if these are easier to swallow.

-• Mash or puree any food you’d like to eat to a baby-food consistency.
+• Mash or puree any food to a baby-food consistency.

 • Consider foods such as scrambled eggs and cooked oatmeal or cereal.